 The WM agent checks each page an individual visits for a monetization

 <link> element.
 A monetization

-<link> element must contain a payment pointer.
+<link> element must contain a valid Open Payments wallet address.
 For example:

 When detected, the WM agent begins a series of API calls to:

 - Get the details about the underlying account

 - Receive permission to send a payment to the account

 - Create a monetization session within the site visitor’s browser tab/window

 Link a WM agent to a WM provider